barbeque/busmouse98-byou/README.md

 # busmouse98-byou
 A modified PS/2 or USB to PC-98 quadrature mouse converter.

 This firmware is based off of [busmouse98](https://github.com/tyama501/ps2busmouse98) by tyama501.
 His original version is much more clever than this modified one.
+Thank you very much for your hard work!

 The PS/2 mouse interaction uses [the PS2MouseHandler library](https://github.com/getis/Arduino-PS2-Mouse-Handler), which is included.
 This component is licensed under MIT and was originally developed by Bob Grant.